Boronia

 Design notes: Designing with flowers of the same color creates an uplifting arrangement.

-Purchasing hints: Purchase when most blooms are still shut.
+Purchasing hints: Purchase when most blooms are still closed.
 Leaves should be soft and pliable.

 Conditioning: Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
+Cut two inches off of the stem ends with a sharp knife.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.

 Additional notes: Boronia is very sensitive to dehydration.
 Do not allow them to run out of water.
 Boronia can be easily air dried.
 The leaves of Boronia have a wonderful citrus fragrance.